macs30122-winter26/final-project-error-502/README.md

 - **Topic**: Comparative analysis of news coverage surrounding large-scale tech outages across two eras — Pre-AI (2019–2021) and Post-AI (2024–2025)
 - **Research Questions**:
-  - How does news vocabulary differ between Pre-AI and Post-AI outage coverage?
-  - Do sentiment polarity and emotional intensity differ across eras?
+  - Does the sentiment (tone) of outage coverage differ across eras?
-  - Which actors (companies, systems, users, or AI) are framed as responsible or agentive in each era?
-  - How closely does public/news framing match technical post-mortem explanations?
+  - What vocabulary and thematic frames distinguish pre-AI vs post-AI coverage?
+  - Has the attribution of blame and agency — who/what gets held responsible — changed?

 - **Why it matters**: As AI increasingly permeates public discourse, understanding whether and how it reshapes the framing of unrelated technical failures reveals broader shifts in media sense-making and public attribution of technological responsibility

 ## Additional Info